AACR Award for Outstanding Achievement in Blood Cancer Research

 Eligible nominations must include the following:

-- A nomination letter written in English (Max: 1,000 words), which comprehensively describes the candidate's outstanding recent accomplishments in basic cancer research.
+- A nomination letter written in English (Max: 1,000 words), which comprehensively describes the candidate's outstanding recent accomplishments in blood cancer research.
 Letter must specifically outline the candidate’s current research activity and indicate how their research holds promise for continued substantive contributions to the cancer field.
 All publications that directly support the mentioned research accomplishments must be referenced within the provided letter.

 - A brief scientific citation (Max: 50 words) highlighting the major scientific contribution(s) justifying the award candidate’s nomination.